nestjs/docs.nestjs.com/content/microservices/basics.md

 > info **Hint** Microservices use the **TCP** transport layer by default.

+> info **Hint** Multiple microservice listeners can be instantiated within the same NestJS application if needed as well.
+See the [Hybrid Application](https://docs.nestjs.com/faq/hybrid-application) section for details on how to do so.

 The second argument of the `createMicroservice()` method is an `options` object.
 This object may consist of two members:

 <table>